 At Buckhead Behavioral Health, our Partial Hospitalization Program in Georgia is a more unique alternative to traditional addiction treatment programs.
 While we still provide the same type of care needed to get sober, PHP programs, also known as day treatment programs allow you to either live at home or a structured sober living home.
 If you are someone who is currently addicted to drugs or alcohol, you likely know firsthand just how difficult it is to try and stop your substance abuse.
 Addiction doesn’t just affect your physical and mental health, it also causes serious changes in how your brain works.
 These changes to your brain are what make addiction so difficult to overcome.
 In order to stop abusing substances, and help heal the damage that addiction inflicts, many people benefit from a partial hospitalization program.
 Learn more about our PHP in Atlanta, Georgia today.

-What Does A Partial Hospitalization Program in Georgia Entail?
+What Is A Partial Hospitalization Program?

 A partial hospitalization program, also known as a day treatment program, is the most intensive form of outpatient addiction treatment.
 Those in a PHP receive treatment during the day but do not have to stay at the facility overnight.
 Instead, patients live and sleep at home or in a sober living house in Atlanta, GA.
 Though this type of programming is outpatient, PHPs still include a high level of structure and support.
 In fact, PHPs are typically conducted in a medical or clinical setting.
 Patients attend treatment 3 to 5 days a week and spend the majority of the day participating in support groups and therapeutic modalities.